groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ots-to-jp2.md

         - icon: "far fa-file-OTS"
           title: " About OTS File Format"
           content: |
-            A file with .ots extension is an OpenDocument Spreadsheet Template file that is created with the Calc application software included in Apache OpenOffice.
-Calc application software is the similar to Excel available in Microsoft Office.
-OTS file format is used to create templates that contain predefine settings related to styles, font, data, spreadsheet layout, and formatting.
-OTF files have mime-type application/vnd.oasis.opendocument.spreadsheet-template.
-These template files can be used as a starting point to generate and save actual data files that are saved in ODS file format.
-OTS files can be used with applications such as OpenOffice and LibreOffice.
+            OTS is a spreadsheet template in OpenDocument format.
+OTS files are used to create ODS files with same styling and formatting.

           link: "https://docs.fileformat.com/spreadsheet/ots/"

     format:
         # format loop
-        - icon: "far fa-file-JP2"
+        - icon: "far fa-image"
           title: " About JP2 File Format"
           content: |
             JPEG 2000 (JP2) is an image coding system and state-of-the-art image compression standard.
 Designed, using wavelet technology JPEG 2000 can code lossless content in any quality at once.
 Moreover, without any substantial penalty in coding efficiency, JPEG 2000  have the capability to access and decode the same content efficaciously into a variety of other resolutions and qualities.
 The code streams in JPEG 2000 is significantly scalable having regions of interest that provide the facility for spatial random access.
 Possessing Up to 16384 diverse components with the dimensions in terapixels, and precision that can be high as 38 bits/sample.

           link: "https://docs.fileformat.com/image/jp2/"